blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 Vibration-based hour detection solves the retrofit problem entirely.
 A small enclosure attached magnetically to the equipment frame asks one question on each sample: *is this equipment's engine currently running?* Getting the answer right is harder than it sounds.
 A rented excavator sitting in the back of a flatbed travels to a job site with its engine off, but the truck's diesel vibration and road shock look a lot like engine idle to a simple threshold-based accelerometer.
 This project addresses that with a two-parameter vibration signature algorithm: the root-mean-square (RMS) amplitude of the net acceleration residual measures activity level, and the coefficient of variation (CV, or σ/μ) discriminates steady periodic engine vibration from the irregular, bursty character of transport shock.
 Engine idle produces a low CV; road vibration produces a high one.
 Together they give three reliable states — **engine running**, **in transport**, and **idle/stopped** — without a single wire to the equipment.

 **Why Notecard for Skylo.** The equipment is mobile by definition, moving among customer job sites with no WiFi and often in areas where cellular coverage is marginal or absent.
 Open-pit mine sites, remote pipeline corridors, and offshore wind-farm construction zones all fall into this category.
 The [Notecard for Skylo (NOTE-NBGLWX)](https://dev.blues.io/datasheets/notecard-datasheet/note-nbglwx/) consolidates LTE-M, NB-IoT, GPRS, WiFi fallback, and Skylo satellite NTN (non-terrestrial network) on a single M.2 module — no separate satellite modem, no Starnote companion board required.
-When cellular is available, notes flow over LTE-M with the low latency and high throughput you'd expect.
+When cellular is available, Notes flow over LTE-M with the low latency and high throughput you'd expect.
 When the equipment sits at the bottom of a quarry or behind a ridge where no tower reaches, the Notecard automatically falls back to satellite uplink through Skylo's NTN satellite service.
 The operator sees unbroken location and hours telemetry regardless of site topology, and the firmware never has to know which network was used.

 <NewToBlues/>